-The organic certified brand, which was launched a year ago, is already available in 100,000 points of sale on both sides of the Atlantic, from Starbucks, Whole Foods, Wegmans, Kroger, Albertsons and Safeway, to Boots, Waitrose, Tesco, and Sainsbury's, plus online platforms including Amazon.com and Thrive Market.
+The organic certified brand, which was launched a year ago, is already available in thousands of stores on both sides of the Atlantic, from Starbucks, Whole Foods, Wegmans, Kroger, Albertsons and Safeway, to Boots, Waitrose, Tesco, and Sainsbury's, plus online platforms including Amazon.com and Thrive Market.

 Speaking to FoodNavigator-USA in late August, HIPPEAS founder Livio Bisterzo said: “It’s been a frankly incredible few months, we're going to do almost a million this month and I think September will be our first million-dollar month.
 We think we can achieve $25-30m next year."

 He added: “We’ve done more than 1,000 demos this year, and we’ve got a 39% conversion ratio, so almost every other consumer that tries it, buys it.
 We’ve got more followers on social media than brands that have been around for years, and we have a 3x, 4x engagement ratio every time we post, so it’s very exciting.
 We’ve got a brand that really connects with consumers.”

 One of the three trailblazers at FoodNavigator-USA’s FOOD VISION USA event in 2016 (pictured left), Hippeas has teamed up with charity Farm Africa to strike a deal whereby for each pack sold, Hippeas will donate a portion of sales to support farmers in eastern Africa.